avivilloz/scripts-runner-vs-code-plugin/README.md

 4. Click a script to run it
 5. If the script has parameters, fill in the form and click "Run Script"

+### Built-in Environment Variables

+Each script automatically receives these environment variables:

+- `SCRIPT_PATH`: Full path to the executing script file
+- `SCRIPTS_REPO_PATH`: Root path of the repository containing the script

 ## Features

 ### Terminal Integration